 Each state maintains its own adoption policies, so the process can vary considerably for families in different states.
-As a Minnesota resident, you’ll want to work with an adoption agency or adoption attorney who is very familiar with Minnesota adoption laws and policies.
-Below, you’ll find adoption agencies and adoption lawyers offering services to Minnesota families.
-Scroll past the listings to learn all about the legal guidelines for families adopting in Minnesota whether you’re adopting a newborn through domestic adoption, an infant or older child from U.S. foster care adoption, or a child through international adoption.
+As a Minnesota resident, you'll want to work with an adoption agency or adoption attorney who is very familiar with Minnesota adoption laws and policies.
+Below, learn all about the legal guidelines for families adopting in Minnesota whether you’re adopting a newborn through domestic adoption, an infant or older child from U.S. foster care adoption, or a child through international adoption.

 MINNESOTA ADOPTION LAWS & STATUTES

 Any individual who has lived in Minnesota for at least 1 year may adopt.

 Can LGBT families adopt?
 Yes, same-sex couples can petition for joint adoption.

 Can adoptive parents advertise for birth parents?
 Yes.

 Can out-of-state residents finalize an adoption?
 No, except if related within 3 degrees or close family friend of child.

 Can adopting parents use an adoption facilitator or another paid intermediary?
 Yes, only the commissioner or a child-placing agency may act as an adoption facilitator.
 The child’s birth parent may aid in the placement of their child in a preadoptive home, but can’t accept payment.

 What birth parent expenses may be paid, and in what time period?
 Medical, legal, counseling, necessary living (transportation, utilities, phone, meals, lodging.
 Birth mother must show loss of income or increased expenses due to pregnancy.
 All payments must be made through agency or attorney.
 Gifts or educational expenses prohibited.
 Payments for placement is a misdemeanor.
 Contract requiring birth mother to reimburse adoptive parent's expenses if adoption fails is void.
 Generally 6 weeks postpartum.